Participating and getting your voice heard

 One of the best ways to develop your confidence in speaking in lectures is to increase the amount of time you spend speaking English conversationally.
 Try to speak English whenever possible, and actively seek out opportunities to talk to native speakers, for example when buying things in shops.

 The University of Edinburgh has over 240 student-run societies.
-If you can't find a society you want to join, then you can set one up with support from EUSA.
+If you can't find a society you want to join, then you can set one up with support from the Students’ Assocation.

 The University of Edinburgh is also closely involved with the local community.
-Taking part in local projects often adds a rewarding dimension to your postgraduate degree.
+Taking part in local projects often adds a rewarding dimension to your studies.